TR EN

 Categorizes abnormal muscle tone and dysfunction.

-Analyzes motor movement and sensory development.
+Relates motor movement to sensory development.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY